-This document presents the first draft of a data template designed by Risk Control for potential use by MDBs engaged in risk transfer activities.
-The document is part of the output of a project that Risk Control is performing on behalf of the MDB Challenge Fund.
-The Fund has the objective of assisting MDBs in implementing the recommendations of the influential report by the G20 appointed Independent Panel on MDB
+This document presents a proposed loan/exposure data template for potential use by MDBs engaged in risk transfer activities.
+The document has been prepared by Risk Control as part of a wider project to support MDB risk transfer and balance sheet optimisation on behalf of the MDB Challenge Fund.

-Capital Adequacy Frameworks (see CAF Panel (2022)).
+The Challenge Fund has the objective of assisting MDBs in implementing the recommendations of the influential report by the G20 appointed Independent Panel on MDB Capital Adequacy Frameworks (see CAF Panel (2022)).
 Among other recommendations, the CAF Panel advised MDBs to use risk transfer to boost their lending capacity.